anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 An abstract overview of the BRSKI-PRM protocol can be found on slide 8 of {{BRSKI-PRM-abstract}}.

-To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer domain, this document specifies the exchange of authenticated self-contained objects with the help of a registrar-agent.
+To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer domain, this document specifies the exchange of authenticated self-contained objects with the help of a Registrar-Agent.

 This leads to extensions of the logical components in the BRSKI architecture as shown in {{uc2figure}}.

-Note that the Join Proxy is not shown in the figure, having been replaced by the Registrar Agent.
+Note that the Join Proxy is not shown in the figure, having been replaced by Registrar-Agent.
 The Join Proxy may still be present, and there MAY be some situations in which the Join Proxy can be used by the Registrar-Agent to connect to the Registrar.
-For example, the Registrar-Agent application on a smartphone often can connect to local wifi without giving up their LTE connection {{androidnsd}}, but only can make link-local connections.
+For example, a Registrar-Agent application on a smartphone often can connect to local wifi without giving up their LTE connection {{androidnsd}}, but only can make link-local connections.

-The registrar-agent interacts with the pledge to transfer the required data objects for bootstrapping, which are then also exchanged between the registrar-agent and the domain registrar.
+The Registrar-Agent interacts with the pledge to transfer the required data objects for bootstrapping, which are then also exchanged between the Registrar-Agent and the domain registrar.
-The addition of the registrar-agent influences the sequences of the data exchange between the pledge and the domain registrar described in {{RFC8995}}.
+The addition of the Registrar-Agent influences the sequences of the data exchange between the pledge and the domain registrar described in {{RFC8995}}.
 To enable reuse of BRSKI defined functionality as much as possible, BRSKI-PRM:

 * uses existing endpoints where the required functionality is provided.